-As a whole, the introduction of yoga into the workplace can be a positive thing.
+As a whole, introduction of yoga into the workplace can be a positive thing.
 Studies repeatedly show that yoga is beneficial in combatting stress and that it serves as an effective part of stress management strategies.
 In approaching stress as manifestations in the body such as tension and pain, Lindström finds there are benefits to focusing on breathing.

 "In the offices, we have focused on hatha yoga asanas, a slower-paced yoga where we have had time to focus on the areas where my colleagues have experienced pain.
-For example in [the] lower back, back or neck", she said.
+For example in [the] lower back, back or neck", she says.